jimbodonahue/water_pumps/README.md

 - Created a new feature called **`amount_tsh_capped`** containing the capped values.
 - Saved the updated dataset as **`cleaned_data_filled_V5.csv`**.
 - This step ensures that later modeling processes (especially regression models) are not dominated by rare extreme measurements.
+### 🧼 Handling Missing Categorical Values

+To ensure the dataset is clean and suitable for machine learning models, missing values in categorical columns were filled with a placeholder value `'Unknown'`.
+This allows us to retain all rows without dropping data or introducing statistical bias.

 ## 🔍 Exploratory Regression Analysis